The British College

 The British College (also known as TBC) is an independent institution located in Trade Tower Business Center, Thapathali, Kathmandu.
 It offers British and international qualifications.

-The British College offers undergraduate and postgraduate programmes which are awarded by its two partner UK universities: the University of the West of England (UWE) and Leeds Beckett University (LBU).
+Following complaints and student protests in late 2025 claiming that the institution made false promises relating to their academic opportunities outside Nepal, the Nepali Ministry of Education, Science and Technology investigated TBC, and halted issuance of No Objection Certificates in relation to study at unaccredited institutions linked to the case.

 History

 The British College was established in 2011 with the objective of providing undergraduate and postgraduate courses, awarded by reputable UK universities.
 As a subsidiary of the Kandel Foundation, TBC was founded by the CEO Rajen Kandel, along with his brother, Mahendra Kandel and father Upendra Sharma.
-The college works in partnership with the University of the West of England (popularly known as UWE) and Leeds Beckett University(formerly Leeds Metropolitan University).
-The undergraduate and postgraduate courses that TBC offers are focused on Business Studies and Computing.
-The college also provides other courses such as GCE A Level and ACCA.